smallsmallflypigtang/Hyperspectral-Image-Classification-Based-on-3D-Octave-Convolution-with-Spatial-Spectral-Attention/README.md

     For your convenience, we have uploaded the compiled training and test sets.
 If you want to divide the data set yourself, run the program `data_prosess.py'
 ## train
-    All the configurations are in model.py, and you can modify them by your needs.
-You should download model.py for training and testing data set.
+    All the configurations are diaplayed in `model.py', and you can modify them by your needs.
+Please download the `model.py' for training and testing data set first.
 #### train the model
-    Please run the program train.py
+    Please run the program 'train.py' and save the parameters.
+In the `train.py', the path to read the data should be changed according to your own situation.
 ## test